jjlljj/make-your-mac-work/readme.md

 Clone the repo:
   `git clone git@github.com:jjlljj/make-your-mac-work.git`

-Install Xcode & Xcode command line tools, then comment/uncomment out applications and dependencies you do/don't want to install, and run `setup-new-machine.sh`.
+Install Xcode command line tools, then comment/uncomment out applications and dependencies you do/don't want to install, and run `setup-new-machine.sh`.

 You may need to update permissions to execute the scripts
 ```